aws-samples/aws-opendata-samples/projects/aws-era5-dask/README.md

 ## Downloading the template
 As an alternative, you can download the CloudFormation template from [dask-environment.yaml](dask-environment.yaml) and proceed from step 2 here: https://catalog.workshops.aws/climatedata/en-US/lab-2/own.

+## Building the container image
+Instructions for building the container image can be found here: https://catalog.workshops.aws/climatedata/en-US/lab-1